 #1.
 Individual approach

 #2.
-Convince the client by presenting with confidence
+Present with confidence

 Having developed a design project, be sure that this is the best option possible.
 Your task now is to transmit this confidence to the customer.
 In order to achieve that, inspire him by being enthusiastic about the concept.
 Following phrases, pronounced calmly and confidently, will help you to make an impact and be persuasive:

 - Designer can see a few steps ahead …

 - Please try to be patient till you see the result

 - Have faith in me and my experience – I know it will work out.

 When you get to know him, formulate your ideas using his own words and concepts; avoid talking shop and going into things like design theory and coloristics.